austin-thesing/GitCommitGenius/README.md

 * `gitCommitSummarizer.summaryDetailLevel`: Level of detail for the generated commit summary (concise, standard, or detailed)
 * `gitCommitSummarizer.subscriptionTier`: User's subscription tier (free or premium)
 * `gitCommitSummarizer.githubToken`: GitHub Personal Access Token for linking commits to issues
+* `gitCommitSummarizer.customerId`: Stripe Customer ID for premium users

 ## Premium Features

 The premium tier offers the following advanced features:

+1. Unlimited summaries: No weekly limit on the number of summaries generated.
-1. Commit history analysis: Analyzes your recent commits to suggest more contextual and relevant commit messages.
+2. Commit history analysis: Analyzes your recent commits to suggest more contextual and relevant commit messages.
-2. Advanced AI model: Uses GPT-4 for generating summaries, providing more accurate and detailed results.
+3. Advanced AI model: Uses GPT-4 for generating summaries, providing more accurate and detailed results.
-3. Higher token limits: Allows for longer and more detailed commit summaries.
+4. Higher token limits: Allows for longer and more detailed commit summaries when needed.

 To upgrade to the premium tier: